The Ultimate List of Digital Marketing Terms

 Average Position – A metric in Google Adwords that helps advertisers understand where, on average, their ads are showing in Google search results pages.
 There are usually 4 available ad slots at the top of a search result page (where 1 is the first ad, 2 is the second ad, etc), so for the best results advertisers typically want an average position between 1-4.
 Average position 5+ indicates that your ads are showing at the bottom of the search results page.

-Backlink – Also known more plainly as a “link”, this is when one website hyperlinks to another website using html href code.
-Backlinks are used by Google in their SEO ranking factors, with the basic idea being that if “website A” has incoming backlinks from other strong websites (websites B, C, and D), the links are votes of trust for website A, and website A gains some authority from B, C, and D through the links.
+Backlink – This is when one website hyperlinks to another website using html href code.
+Backlinks are a major factor used by Google in determining organic rankings.
+The basic idea being that if “website A” has incoming backlinks from other strong/relevant websites (websites B, C, and D), the links are votes of trust for website A. Website A will then gain authority from B, C, and D through those backlinks, which generally results in better rankings and a source of potential referral traffic.

 Banner Ad – A popular type of digital image ad that can be placed across various websites.
 The largest and most popular image ad network is run by Google, and allows ads in the following common sizes:

-Black Hat – Slang for an unethical digital marketer or SEO who uses spammy tactics to rank websites, like article spinning, mass directory link building, or negative SEO.
+Black Hat – Slang for an unethical digital marketer or SEO that breaks search engine guidelines, in order to artificially rank websites.
+They use tactics like duplicate content, spammy link building, and negative SEO.

 Blog – Short for “web log”, a blog is a web page or a website that is regularly updated with new written content.
 Blogs are an important section of a website in digital marketing, as they offer fresh new content on a regular basis which can help attract new visitors, engage existing visitors, and give authority signals to Google.

 Bot – An automated program that visits websites, sometimes also referred to as a “crawler” or a “spider”.
-A spam bot visits websites for nefarious reasons, often showing in Google Analytics as junk traffic.
-However, Google uses a bot to crawl websites so that they can be ranked and added to Google search.
+Search Engines like Google uses bots to crawl websites so that they can be ranked and added to search indexes.
+Spam bots visit websites for nefarious reasons, often showing in Google Analytics as spammy traffic.

 Bounce Rate – The percentage of visitors to a website that leave immediately without clicking or interacting with any portion of the page.
 For example, if 100 people visit a website, and 50 of them immediately leave, the website has a bounce rate of 50%.
 Websites aim to have as low of a bounce rate as possible, and averages tend to be anywhere between 40-60%.

-Bread Crumbs – Navigation links at the top of a webpage that better help the user understand where on the website they are.
-These links often appear near the web page’s title and look something like this: Home > Services > Specific Service
+Bread Crumbs – Links at the top of a web page or in a search result, that better help the user navigate the site.
+Onsite links often appear near the web page’s title and look something like this: Home > Services > Specific Service.

 Business Manager – A Facebook platform that allows marketers to manage multiple pages and ad accounts in one central location.